CommonWA/cwa-spec/README.md

 A few new types (which all lower to primitive WASM types) are introduced in `types.md`.

+### Errors

+Error handling in CWA is done by error codes, which are defined in `errors.md`.

 ### Namespaces

 The CWA API is organized as *namespaces*, which each corresponds to a specific set of API functions.